dull-dull-dull/tableau_project/README.md

 I navigated the prompts by making visualizations of number of listings, average price, average rating, and listing count for suggested categorical features and seeing when their combinations produced relevant insight.
 I first did this at the listing level where possible, but found more relevant insights by organizing data at the neighbourhood (and occasionally ZIP Code) level.
 I then compared datapoints, distributions, and trends in aggregated data and developed a dashboard.

-The dashboard allows its user to viisualize market data for the subsection of the listings relevant to them, filterable by listing price, neighbourhood, room type, number of beds, and/or ZIP code.
+The dashboard allows its user to visualize market data for the subsection of the listings relevant to them, filterable by listing price, neighbourhood, room type, number of beds, and/or ZIP code.

 The dashboard also provides a table containg information about the top relevant listings for the user filtered subsection of the data.
 This table shows listings with 10 or more reviews ordered by review score.